 - ‘‘Authorised representative’ means any natural or legal person established within the Union who has received and accepted a written mandate from a manufacturer, located outside the Union, to act on the manufacturer’s behalf in relation to specified tasks with regard to the latter’s obligations under this Regulation.’

 Medical device compliance responsibilities shared by EOs

-While the compliance of a medical device has traditionally been the responsibility of its legal manufacturer, the EU MDR and IVDR will change all this.
-The new regulations define new legal responsibilities for all these ‘economic operators’ to understand and act on.
+While the compliance of a medical device has traditionally been the responsibility of its legal manufacturer, the EU MDR and IVDR has changed all this.

 ‘Joint and several liability’ for Economic Operators under the MDR and IVDR

 The prospect of joint liability for quality failings by any of these EOs means all parties should be vigilant and proactive as they plan their response to the changes in regulation.
 Manufacturers are advised to begin mapping out their supply chains to identify each EO as defined in Article 2.
 This important step will help them in their efforts to assess and confirm the ability of everyone involved in the supply of their products to fulfil their responsibilities.

 Manufacturers, AR and importers to register with EUDAMED

 It should also be noted that under the new regulation, the manufacturer, authorised representatives, and importers must also prepare to be registered with EUDAMED (the European database on medical devices).
 As the launch of EUDAMED has also been delayed, exactly how this registration will work is still uncertain.
 However, it will be important to stay up-to-date with the guidance, as another method of registration may be provided.

 Here are a few of the new responsibilities introduced by the MDR and IVDR that commentators are highlighting as particular challenges for some EOs

 New Responsibilities for Importers